epartakki/valetbike/README.md

 - Currently, we recommend going through the files to observe what we have attempted to set-up as we do not have functionality without errors.
 Our task is to solve this isssue this week, so we can continue implementing our features.

 ### Current error locations:
-> app/models/user.rb
+> - app/models/user.rb
-> app/controllers/application_controller.rb
+> - app/controllers/application_controller.rb

 ***
 ### Old README.md
 ***

-# ValetBike
+# Older README.md ValetBike

-Smith College CSC223: Software Engineering\
+Smith College CSC223: Software Engineering
 Starter App for ValetBike project

 ## Environment Configuration